 Our Po'o

-Born and raised on the island of Oʻahu, Pamela "ʻIolana" Poepoe began her Polynesian dance journey at the age of 8.
-She was first introduced to hula through her ohana, learning from her aunties and kūpuna.
-At the age of 12, she was a part of a Polynesian dance group where she learned all styles of Polynesian dance under the direction of Loso Iʻaulualo.
-It was with this group that she developed her passion for Polynesian dance.
-Since then, she has been dancing for various groups around the island and has been teaching Polynesian dance for many years.
-While she loves and appreciates everyone that has contributed to her journey thus far, it is Uncle Loso that she credits for her knowledge of everything Polynesian.
+Born and raised on the island of Oʻahu, Pamela ʻIolana Poepoe’s journey with Polynesian dance began at a young age.
+Raised in a family steeped in culture, she was first introduced to hula through her ohana, learning from her aunties and kūpuna.
+As a young teen, she was part of a Polynesian dance group, where she learned the full spectrum of Polynesian dance under the guidance of Loso Iʻaulualo.
+It was through this group that her passion for Polynesian dance truly blossomed, and she has continued to dance for various groups across the island ever since.

 Meet our team